Kale Vs. Spinach: Health Benefits, Nutritional Facts, & Risks

 Kale and spinach are both high in calcium and vitamin K. While kale has more than twice the amount of calcium in spinach, the latter has more vitamin K (1), (2).
 Calcium and vitamin K are vital nutrients that help improve and maintain your bone health reducing the risks of osteoporosis (19).

 Hannah Cutting Jones, a blogger, acknowledges the challenges faced by kale lovers but offers practical suggestions to address the concerns, such as thorough washing, freezing, and alternative cooking methods.
-Additionally, she adds, “I am going to keep eating kale, in spite of this bump in our otherwise fabulous friendship (i)!”
+Additionally, she believes the amazing kale benefits are worth the trouble, “I am going to keep eating kale, in spite of this bump in our otherwise fabulous friendship (i)!”

 While the above benefits might encourage you to include kale and spinach regularly in your diet, you should also be aware of their potential side effects and risk factors.